College of Psychologists of Ontario: Publications

-The College publishes a bulletin quarterly “HeadLines”.
-The bulletin articles provide information about elections, changes within the council, regulation changes, amendments, and other current events relating to the College.
+The college publishes a bulletin quarterly “HeadLines”.
+The bulletin articles provide information about elections, changes within the council, regulation changes, amendments, and other current events relating to the college.
 A message from the current president is featured in the bulletin.
-The College of Psychologists of Ontario also prepare an annual report detailing its activities and financial affairs, listed in it's References section.
+The College of Psychologists of Ontario also prepare an annual report detailing its activities and financial affairs, listed in its References section.

 Affiliate organizations

 These are various organizations affiliated with the College of Psychologists of Ontario.